hungcq/knowledge-repo/finance/cfa/corporate-issuers.md

     - Franchisee sell in specific area & pays % sale to franchisor
     - Franchisor provide some product & marketing support
   - Private label manufacturer: product products for others to market under their own brand name
-  - Value-added resellers: adding installation, support & customization
+  - Value-added resellers: add installation, support & customization
   - Affiliate marketing: do marketing for a fee
   - Aggregator (vs marketplace business): provide a marketplace but sell products & services under its own brand name
 - Value proposition: how customers will value the chars of the product/service, compared to competing products